tj/staticgen/Readme.md

 ## Sponsors

-This project is [sponsored](https://github.com/sponsors/tj) by [CTO.ai](https://cto.ai/), making it easy for development teams to create and share workflow automations without leaving the command line.
+This project is sponsored by my [GitHub sponsors](https://github.com/sponsors/tj) and by [CTO.ai](https://cto.ai/), making it easy for development teams to create and share workflow automations without leaving the command line.

 [![](https://apex-software.imgix.net/github/sponsors/cto.png)](https://cto.ai/)